 Explicit scope boundaries on every spec Every plan has a "Not Building" section.
 Scope creep doesn't happen by accident — it happens because no one wrote down the boundaries.
 Tekk makes that structural, not optional.

 One workspace for planning and tracking Connect your repo, plan the feature, track execution on the same board — without switching tools.
+As your specs grow more complex, ai agent orchestration handles dispatching work across multiple coding agents in parallel.
 Each Kanban card carries the full AI planning session that produced it.

 How It Works